How can I access and understand citation data?

 -

-As citations emerge over time, recent publications may not have had enough time to accumulate meaningful citation data
+Recent publications may not have had enough time to accumulate citations

 Percentiles in Citation Analysis